-We invite you to enjoy the beautiful artwork of the following artists currently on display from April 2019 to Fall 2019.
+We invite you to enjoy the beautiful artwork of the following artists currently on display from October 2019 to Current.

 If you’re interested in purchasing artwork, please reach out directly to the artist.
 A portion of all proceeds — 20% — benefit Samaritan patients and their families.